-For me, I have a hard time right now, dealing with the idea that I am going to lose my father soon.
+For me, I am having a hard time right now dealing with the idea that I am going to lose my father soon.
 For you, it might be that you have to deal with a breakup, or that you have a job that you hate.

-It means that you if you want to work out and it is raining outside and you are tired, that you don’t get back in bed, but that you grab your rain jacket and go anyway.
+It means that if you want to work out and it is raining outside, and you are tired, that you do not get back into bed, but that you grab your rain jacket and go anyway.

-We are conditioned to teach our kids, that when it is raining it is bad weather, and we should not get out.
+We are conditioned to teach our kids that when it is raining, it is terrible weather, and we should not go out.
 Josh made it a habit with his son to celebrate every storm.
-Every time there is a snow or rain storm he goes out with his son and dances.
-In order to teach his son, that success is not dependent on perfect outside conditions.
+Every time there was a snow or rainstorm, he goes out with his son and dances to teach his son that success is not dependent on perfect outside conditions.

-This to me has a deep application for life.
-Everybody can be happy when our needs are being met when everybody is healthy when we have enough money, and peace around us.
-Being happy in spite of things happening around us is a completely different challenge.
+This, to me, is a deep application for life.
+Everybody can be happy when our needs are being met when everybody is healthy when we have enough money, and there is peace around us.
+Being happy despite things happening around us is an entirely different challenge.

-If you are reading this, and you are going through a rough stretch, it is key to understand that you are going to feel like this for a time.
-If something sucks, it is ok to go to your room and cry.
-But being ok with not being ok means, that you give even your undesired emotions, like grief a space to be.
+If you are reading this, and you are going through a rough stretch, it is vital to understand that you are going to feel like this for a time.
+If something sucks, it is ok to go to your room and cry, but being ok with not being ok, means that you give even your undesired emotions, like grief, a space to be.

-If you don’t do that, you will not only have undesired emotions, but also undesired behaviors.
-If you read this, I challenge you to look for patterns in your behavior that are born out of avoidance and not out of inspiration.
+If you do not do that, you will have not only undesired emotions but also undesired behaviours.
+If you read this, I challenge you to look for patterns in your behaviour that are born out of avoidance, and not out of inspiration.

-And even if you need a break from the pain, you are in charge of choosing what coping mechanism you choose.
+And even if you need a break from the pain, you are in charge of choosing what coping mechanism you use.
 You can get a break from your problems by getting completely smashed on a Friday, and sacrifice health for a break from your problems.
-But you also have the choice to get a break from your problems by doing sports, meditation, writing, talking about what burdens you with other people.
+Still, you also have the choice to get a break from your problems by doing sports, meditation, writing, or talking about what burdens you with other people.
 The choice is up to you.

 Thank you for reading.